Suho: Early life

-Suho is a native of Seoul and lives in the Seoul area of Apgujeong with his family.
+Suho was born Kim Jun-myeon on May 22, 1991, in Yeoui-dong, Yeongdeungpo District, Seoul, South Korea.
+He lives in Apgujeong-dong with his family.
 During his youth, Suho was the class president in elementary school and the vice-chairman of his school's student body.
-He graduated from the prestigious Whimoon High School, where he excelled academically.
+He graduated from the prestigious Whimoon Middle School and Gaepo High School, where he excelled academically.

 Suho became a trainee through SM Entertainment's Casting System in 2006 when he was 16 years old, after being discovered on the streets by an SM casting manager.
 In 2007, he was cast with a cameo role in the Super Junior film Attack on the Pin-Up Boys.

 Career

 2012–2019: Debut and acting career beginnings

 Suho was introduced as the tenth member of Exo on February 15, 2012.
 The group debuted in April 2012 with the extended play Mama with him as their leader.
 In 2013, Suho voiced the main character Bernard for the Korean dub of the animated movie, Saving Santa.
 He also recorded the movie's original soundtrack of the same name with Apink's Jung Eun-ji.
 In February 2014, Suho became a regular host for SBS' weekly music show Inkigayo alongside fellow Exo member Baekhyun, ZE:A member Kwanghee and actress Lee Yu-bi.
 Suho and Baekhyun left their positions in November 2014 in order to focus on the release of Exo's second studio album.

 In January 2015, he starred in SM Entertainment's hologram musical, School OZ, playing the character of Hans alongside labelmates Changmin, Key, Luna, Xiumin and Seulgi.
 In April 2015, he was a regular cast member in the KBS variety show Fluttering India, where they explored few places in Mumbai, India.